vishalpopat8/JS_FinalProject_Sem1/README.md

 # Features
 **Home Page**: The website includes a visually appealing and engaging home page that showcases featured games, the latest news, and updates from Rockstar Games.

-**Slider Functionality**: The Website includes a slider for Newswire and Games Content on Home Page and Videos Page.
+**Slider Functionality**: The Website includes a slider for Newswire and Games Content on the Home and Videos Page.

 **Game Page**: A comprehensive Rockstar Games title with a Search Functionality catalogue.

-**Search Functionality**: Users can easily search for specific games using the search bar on Game Page, allowing them to find their favourite titles quickly.
+**Search Functionality**: Users can easily search for specific games using the search bar on the Game Page, allowing them to find their favourite titles quickly.

 **Newswire Page**: The website provides the latest news and updates related to Rockstar Games, including announcements, patches, and new releases.

 **Videos Page**: This page is designed to give users easy access to videos related to Rockstar Games and their titles.

-**3-tile Slider Functionality**: The videos Page contains a slider for Sliding three tiles.
+**3-tile Slider Functionality**: The Videos Page contains a slider for Sliding three tiles.

 **Hover Functionality**: The videos page contains the hover effect of every Game title.